Accenture/adop-docker-compose/site/_docs/evaluation-mode.md

 * Backups
     * Data is stored directly on the host that is created which means that when it is terminated the data will be lost
 * Patching
-    * Once the DevOps Platform has been deployed manual intervention will be required to apply patches
+    * Once the DevOps Platform has been deployed, manual intervention will be required to apply patches